ali-rivera/Active-Learning/Active-Learning-Activities/_build/html/_sources/kNN.md

 #### Recommended Materials

 It is recommended that this activity be done "off-line" and therefore requires some materials.
-The kNN board above can be printed in many different formats, but for sustainability of resources it is recommended that the image be printed as large as 24" x 36" and lamintated.
+The {ref}`kNN board <kNN-board>` above can be printed in many different formats, but for sustainability of resources it is recommended that the image be printed as large as 24" x 36" and lamintated.

 - printed kNN Board
 - dry eraser markers (or some other erasable writing utensil)